WarrenTheRabbit/reposleuth/README.md

 A close secondary goal is to create a kind of 'partially explained play-by-play' that a junior developer could use to see how someone else has gone about creating a real and permanent tool for their toolkit in 'a semi-professional way'.

-You are welcome to code along, model your own efforts off it, skim through sections or sing the entire contents of the repository to a metronome if that is best for you However it is you want to use this repository - wonderful.
+You are welcome to code along, model your own efforts off it, skim through sections or sing the entire contents of the repository to a metronome if that is best for you.
+However it is you want to use this repository - wonderful.
 It is here to be used.

 ##### To address issues around mental health